 CV Raman (1930)

-CV Raman got the nobel prize for his contribution in the field of Physics.
+CV Raman got the Nobel prize for his contribution to the field of Physics.
 He was the second Nobel Prize winner from India for his distinguished work in the scattering of light.

 His research is known as the Raman Effect or Raman scattering.
 He was also the first Asian to be awarded the Nobel prize in the field of Science.
 He was also the recipient of Bharat Ratna.